mitheelgajare/snippets/CONTRIBUTING.md

 1. fix: On fixing a bug
 1. feat: On adding a new feature
 1. docs: On changing documentation
+1. chore: On adding something which is too small to be a feature but not a bug fix

 ## What to contribute?

-Well, what we are looking for in this repo?
+Well, what are we looking for in this repo?

 You can help in a number of ways: